alanqchen/FEHRobot/docs/source/functions/index.rst

 This is all functions used in the final code.
 For each function, each parameter and internal variables used are described.
-To see descriptions of the global variables, see
+To see descriptions of the global variables, see :ref:`global-vars`.

 .. toctree::
    :maxdepth: 1